googleinterns/open-sesame/CONTRIBUTING.md

 ### Contributing code

-***NOTE***: We **highly** recommend using [OpenSesame](https://step2020-279820.uc.r.appspot.com/) to find a mentor and starting off from there.
-If you'd rather start working without one, please follow the guidelines in this file.
+***NOTE***: We **highly** recommend using [OpenSesame](https://step2020-279820.uc.r.appspot.com/) to find a mentor to help you get started on this project.
+If you'd rather start working without a mentor, please follow the guidelines in this file.

 If you have improvements to OpenSesame, send us your pull requests!
 For those just getting started, Github has a